 Supply chain policy: Bulgari has a Code of Ethics that includes a brief statement requiring suppliers to respect labor rights; Bulgari also has a separate Anti-Slavery & Human Trafficking Statement.
 Bulgari’s parent company, LVMH, has a more detailed Supplier’s Code of Conduct with provisions on labor rights and environment that also apply to Bulgari.
 LVMH’s Code was under revision in late 2017 and Bulgari has informed Human Rights Watch that it will reviewing its Code of Ethics to reflect the changes.
 Respect for the codes is part of Bulgari’s contracts with its suppliers.
 Diamond suppliers must be in compliance with the Kimberley Process and the World Diamond Council’s Standard of Warranties.

 Chain of custody: Bulgari sources gold only from refiners that are certified against the Chain-of-Custody Standard of the RJC.
 As described above, the Chain-of-Custody Standard does not require comprehensive human rights due diligence and is mostly focused on a documentation of business transactions.
 Bulgari informed Human Rights Watch in a letter that it uses transfer documents for each batch of gold purchased, which include information on the kind of material (such as mined or recycled) and the country of origin.
-However, the company subsequently stated that it does not always have information on the country of origin, but complies with the Chain-of-Custody Standard by ensuring that the gold does not originate from conflict-affected areas.
 With regards to the diamond supply chain, Bulgari does not trace diamonds back to the countries or mines of origin.